attarmau/Airflow-DAG-Trigger/README.md

 This repository demonstrates how to add manual triggering functionality in Airflow, where the trigger prints the time when the DAG is manually triggered.
 It is designed to run within a Docker-based environment using Airflow 2.x.

+⚠️ Note on Airflow 3.0.0 Compatibility
+As of now, Apache Airflow has released version 3.0.0, but it is not yet fully stable or widely supported in Docker-based environments.
+Some plugins, operators, or Docker images may still have compatibility issues.
+Therefore, this project uses Airflow 2.6.0, which is a more stable and tested version for Docker deployment.
+If you're planning to run Airflow in Docker, sticking with 2.6.0 is currently the safer and more reliable choice.

 To achieve this, I have designed the ’test_manual_trigger_dag.py', which is a simple sample DAG created to test the manual triggering functionality in Airflow.

 For further details, follow the specific steps outlined below.